-- The interface should disclose the information in a progressive way.
-For example, if the user chooses to colour the text, it will select the ‘Font colour’ button, which in a progressive way will show a set of all colour available.
+- The interface should progressively disclose the information.
+For example, if the user chooses to colour the text, it will select the ‘Font colour’ button, which will show a set of all colours available in a progressive way.

 3. Make a Consistent Interface

-All the visual interface of an application should retain throughout all the screen displays.
+All the visual interfaces of an application should retain throughout all the screen displays.

-- Allow user to recognize the context in which it is working.
+- Allow the user to recognize the context in which he is working.

-- Make changes to the current interface only if you have reason to do so.
+- Make changes to the current interface only if you have a reason.

 User Interface Design Principles and Guidelines